 Interim Chief Raul Quezada

-Deputy Chief Raul Quezada began his law enforcement career in 1993 when he was hired as a Police Officer for the Los Angeles Police Department.
-Deputy Chief Quezada lateral transferred to the Anaheim Police Department in April 1996.
+Interim Police Chief Raul Quezada began his law enforcement career in 1993 when he was hired as a Police Officer for the Los Angeles Police Department.
+Interim Police Chief Quezada lateral transferred to the Anaheim Police Department in April 1996.

 Over the course of his career, he worked a variety of assignments including Patrol, Traffic, Police Activities League, Community Policing, Tourist Oriented Policing and Detectives.
 As a Lieutenant, he worked as a Watch Commander, District Commander, Strategic Services Commander and finally as the Internal Affairs Commander.
-Deputy Chief Quezada was promoted to Captain in 2010 and was assigned as the Investigations Division Commander.
+Interim Police Chief Quezada was promoted to Captain in 2010 and was assigned as the Investigations Division Commander.
 This Division includes Detectives, Gang Unit, Safe Schools, Forensics, Property and Evidence, The Anaheim Family Justice Center and the Crime Task Force.
 He would later assume command of the Operations Support Division which includes the Traffic Bureau, Detention Facility, Communications Bureau, Information and Technology Bureau and the Community Services Bureau.
 He also served as the Special Tactics Detail Commander.
-On August 20, 2012, he was promoted to Deputy Chief.
+On May 17, 2013, he was appointed as the Interim Police Chief.